Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 and weather are found to completely explain growth in cycling, there is little transport planners can do compared with if provision of cycle paths is found to explain much of the change.)
-Within this question, the following hypotheses were generated, based on the literature on the spatial distribution of cycling (see section x).
+Within this question, the following hypotheses were generated, based on the literature on the spatial distribution of cycling (see the literature review below).
 The expectations were, certeris parabis (all things being equal), that:

 - Areas with high incomes would see disproportional increases in cycle commuting.